 Maxim’s Richmond office Operations Manager Cleveland Mallory stated: “Donna’s resilience in the face of loss and grief is an inspiration to us all.”
 She has set an outstanding example on how to continue your work gracefully while experiencing great loss.
 Cleveland also said that Donna “devotes extreme care and attention to every activity she approaches, whether caring for patients or training other nurses.
 Her work sets a high bar for all home care nurses in our organization.”

 While The Caregiver of the Year award is in its 10th year of celebration, this past year has brought on hardships that have pushed the members of our nursing staff past their typical limits.
-Maxim Healthcare is proud of the hard work and dedication that all of our caregivers bring each day in service to their patients, our clients – the extended members of our Maxim Family.
+Maxim Healthcare is proud of the hard work and dedication that all of our caregivers bring each day in service to their patients, our clients.
 The work of our four Caregiver of the Year Award recipients is particularly extraordinary; it serves as a prime example of the attitude of service that Maxim exudes, and the excellence for which it strives.

 *Patient information and likeness featured with the consent of the patient/family*